 Bioidentical Hormone Pellet Therapy

-Pellet therapy is the most natural way to replenish hormone levels for women and men.
-Implants, placed under the skin, consistently release small, physiologic doses of bioidentical hormones just like those found normally in your body providing optimal therapy.
-This method is simple, convenient, and has one of the best safety records.
-Although we offer many bioidentical hormone replacement options, Dr. G. Walton Smith believes pellets are the best hormone replacement therapy.
+Bioidentical hormone pellet therapy, usually simply called pellet therapy, is the most natural way to replenish hormone levels for women and men.
+Implants placed under the skin consistently release small doses of bioidentical hormones like those found normally in your body.
+This method is simple, convenient and has one of the best safety records.
+Although we offer many bioidentical hormone replacement options, we believe pellets are often the optimal hormone replacement therapy.
 When hormones are absorbed rather than swallowed, they go directly to the tissues and are not altered by the liver.
-This is called the “first pass effect.”

 Advantages

-• The hormones are absorbed directly into the bloodstream avoiding the liver and gastrointestinal system.
+• Hormones are absorbed directly into bloodstream, avoiding the liver and gastrointestinal system.

-• Your body controls the release of the hormone.
-You absorb more hormone during exercise and stress, and you absorb less hormone when you are at rest.
+• Your body controls release of hormones.
+For example, you absorb more during exercise and stress and less when you are at rest.

 • Studies show this method to be best for mental clarity and sexual function.